DandanITman/ScapeRune/public/models/README.md

-# Ore Models for ScapeRune
+# Models for ScapeRune

-## ores.glb
+## resources/ores.glb

-This file should contain a base 3D model for ore rocks that will be procedurally colored by the OreModelLoader system.
+This file contains a base 3D model for ore rocks that will be procedurally colored by the OreModelLoader system.

 ### Model Requirements:
 - **Format**: GLTF 2.0 Binary (.glb)